sf-wdi-19-20/modules/w7_1_1_SQL_intro/README.md

 ### Altering Tables and Columns

-Let's learn how to `ALTER` this table after is created.
+We can `ALTER` this table after is created.

   ```sql
   ALTER TABLE author ADD COLUMN last_name varchar(255);